litepresence/extinction-event/README.md

 **ENTER VIRTUAL ENVIRONMENT**

-*NOTE* you will need to activate from extinction-event folder every time you start a new terminal tab when running my python scripts

     $ source env/bin/activate

 **INSTALL REQUIREMENTS**

     $ pip install -r requirements.txt

+*NOTE* The virtual environment and setup.py are in `extinction-event` *NOTE* The scripts are all in `extinction-event/EV` *NOTE* you will need to activate your virtual environment from extinction-event folder EVERY TIME you start a new terminal tab when running these scripts.

 **LATENCY TEST**